revvy02/MockNetwork/README.md

 expect(user1RemoteEvent.OnClientEvent:Wait()).to.equal("Hello user2!")
 ```

-**Using MockRemoteEvent**
+**Using MockRemoteEvent**\
-\nCan be used if you want to just test behavior for a single client
+Can be used if you want to just test behavior for a single client

 ```lua
 local mockRemoteEvent = MockNetwork.MockRemoteEvent.new("user")